 If you own a small business, we are sure that you have already realised that traditional marketing can be a real drain on your funds.
-If you are looking for ways to connect with a wider audience, we think that social media marketing could be just the solution!
-We have shared seven steps that you should take to ensure that your social media strategy works for you.
+If you are looking for ways to connect with a wider audience, we think

 It feels like 2014 has only just begun, but already Brian (owner of social network, Blog Engage) has announced their first guest blogging contest for the year.

 The general idea is pretty simple – all they are asking is that interested parties post a guest blog on the Blog Engage website and then promote it as much as possible.
 Those bloggers with the most social activity and comments on their blog at the conclusion of the competition will win a share of US$500.

 It also gives Brian and the team at Blog Engage a chance to thank the sponsors of the contest (a full list can be found below) without whom this wonderful prize would not be possible.